We offer a variety of study spaces throughout the library.

 - The reference collection is located on the library’s third floor.

 - Reference materials are available for use in the library or may be checked out.

-- Many reference materials are also available in the library’s “Online Resources.”
+- Many reference materials are also available in the library’s “Online Databases (Resources).”
 Credo Reference, Encyclopedia Britannica, and Oxford Reference Online are recommended for quick reference information.